KevinyWu/notes/robotic-manipulation/README.md

   - $J^G(q)$ is the Jacobian - the derivative of kinematics
 - **Spatial velocity (twist) of frame $B$ measured in frame $A$ expressed in frame $C$**: $^AV^B_C = \begin{bmatrix} ^A\omega^B_C \\ ^Av^B_C \end{bmatrix} \in \mathbb{R}^6$
   - $\omega \in \mathbb{R}^3$: angular velocity
-    - Can be expressed in three components (but rotations cannot) because $\omega$ is not periodic, it can take any value
+    - Can be expressed in three components (but rotations need 4) because $\omega$ is not periodic, it can take any value
   - $v \in \mathbb{R}^3$: translational (linear) velocity
   - Properties
     - Adding angular velocities: $^A\omega^B_F + ^B\omega^C_F = ^A\omega^C_F$